LunarWatcher/lunarwatcher.github.io/content/posts/2022-08-02-lua-54-introduction.md

 And it will not cover:
 * General API design; though [Factorio](https://lua-api.factorio.com/latest/) is a solid case for demonstrating good API design (and on the other side, neovim shows how _not_ to do a Lua API, but that's a story for another time)
-* Programming basics or the basics of Lua
+* Programming basics or the basics of Lua; consider taking a dedicated programming course first, or reading a C or C++ book.

 The plan for the series, at the time of writing, is: